 DAOs have created innovative ways to manage and organize communities that never existed before.
 These communities are provided with a structure to raise funds and conduct important services.
 It can be a local neighborhood group creating a DAO for fundraising for a local project, or a municipal government using the DAO structure for a referendum or for participatory budgeting.

 With DAO, the use cases for social causes are limitless and truly amazing.
-An excellent example of this is impactMarket, a cryptocurrency-UBI network that has disbursed around $2.5 million in UBI to more than 43,000 beneficiaries.
+An excellent example of this is Pact Foundation (formerly impactMarket), a cryptocurrency-UBI network built on the Celo blockchain that distributed over $1.65 million to 25,000 beneficiaries across 25+ developing countries by early 2022 — figures that have grown since as the protocol expanded.
 This is a unique community-driven structure that has allowed communities to take control and ownership of their UBI programs and serve as program managers for the onboarding of other beneficiaries.